6+5 rule

 The 6+5 rule was a proposition for an association football rule adopted by FIFA during a meeting in May 2008, although it had been discussed since 1999.
 The idea was abandoned in June 2010.
 The rule required that—at the beginning of each match—each club must field at least six players eligible to play for the national team of the country of the club.

 Definition

-At the beginning of each match, each club must field at least six players eligible to play for the national team of the country of the club.
-There is no restriction, however, on the number of non-eligible players under contract with the club, nor on substitutes to avoid non-sportive constraints on the coaches (potentially 3+8 at the end of a match).
+Under the proposed rule, at the beginning of each match, each club must field at least six players eligible to play for the national team of the country of the club.
+There is no restriction, however, on the number of non-eligible players under contract with the club, nor on substitutes to avoid non-sportive constraints on the coaches (potentially 3+8 at the end of a match, as there was a limit of three substitutions at the time).

 Explanation

 The objective of this rule is to restore the national identity of football clubs who have increasingly resorted to fielding foreign players in their squad.
 It is also intended to reduce the increasing gap between the big and small football clubs.
 The rule's name is derived from the 11 players on each club that play on the pitch at the start of a match, with six players being required to be eligible for the national team and the remaining five players not subject to this restriction.